 Recording in a world class studio next to George Michael...life is good.

 ...returned from recording the new Holliston Stops album at AIR studios in London.
 It was a completely awesome experience.
-Click the myspace.com link below and find Holliston Stops in my top friends.
-Click here for a quick picture show.
+Click here for some exclusive photos.

 =========================================================